EMBL-EBI-GCA/gca_hipsci_website/data/faq/access-data.md

 **Step 2: Complete your registration as a user**

-Follow the link in the automatic email from step 1, and then log in to eDAM.
+Follow the link in the automatic email from step 1 to authenticate email, and then log in to eDAM.
 On the "Welcome to eDAM" page, click the button to "continue".
 Next, click the button to "Complete Registration".
 You must complete all three pages of the registration form, and then click the button "submit form"

 You are now a registered user in the eDAM system, but you have not yet applied for data access.
 You must proceed to step 3 to start applying to HipSci data sets.